jido/INIT/README.md

 An INIT document contains _properties_ organised as a list of _simple_ properties followed by _complex_ properties.

 A simple property can _reference_ a complex property or another simple property.

+Whole-line comments are allowed.

 The type of properties is defined externally.